UBC-CIC/AI-Learning-Assistant/docs/architectureDeepDive.md

 | preferred_name | The preferred name of the user
 | time_account_created| The time the account was created in UTC
 | roles | The roles of the user
-| docstatus | The processing status of the document
 | last_sign_in | The time the user last signed in in UTC

 ### `Courses` table